ADRINEREPO/BajajFinservFullStackADRINE22BCE0757/README.md

 - I tried downloading and installing **Heroku CLI**, but it was not connecting or recognizing commands.
 - Due to this, the deployment to Heroku could not be completed.

-Screenshot of Heroku CLI issue is also attached in the repository.

 ---

 ### Project Files

 - `app.py`: Main Flask app
 - `requirements.txt`: Python dependencies
-- `Procfile`: Tells Heroku how to run the app
 - `README.md`: This file

 ---